baskeboler/blog.baskeboler.xyz/content/2020-02-09-white-labeling-angular-applications-with-css-custom-properties-md.md

 # Subscribing to the current theme observable to listen for changes

+In the ThemesService, provide a method that returns an Observable<Theme> so components can subscribe and listen for theme changes.

 ```ts
 this.themes.getCurrentTheme().subscribe((t: Theme) => {
   // theme has changed, do something to your views